-After completion, it is then up to the student whether they continue on to higher education courses or partake in job-related training (e.g. a PAT testing certification).
+After completion, it is then up to the student whether they continue on to higher education courses or undertake job-related training (e.g. a PAT testing certification).

-Open to candidates of all experience levels, our tutors will guide you through the certifications you'll need to become an accomplished electrician, with study and examination for each qualification taking just a few contact days to finish.
+Our electrical training courses are open to candidates of all experience levels.
+Your experienced tutor will guide you through the certifications needed to become an accomplished electrician, with study and examination for each qualification taking just a few contact days to finish.

 So the question is this: do you go down the traditional apprenticeship route, or try something a little different?
-If the traditional route is not the choice for you due to the time it takes to complete and you'd prefer to quickly earn the experience and skills needed to become a qualified electrician, then browse our range of electrician courses and enrol today!
+If the traditional route is not the choice for you due to the time it takes to complete - because you'd prefer to quickly earn the experience and skills needed to become a qualified electrician - then browse our range of electrician courses and enrol today!

 If you have any questions regarding our range of electrical training courses, please do not hesitate to contact us today!

 UPDATE (01/10/2020): During the coronavirus pandemic, we are offering live online courses that allow you to learn about your chosen trade from the comfort of your own home.
 These virtual classroom sessions are combined with hands-on learning at our training centre, equipping you with both the knowledge and the skills you'll need to succeed.